neemzy/redbean-service-provider/README.md

 - You are now able to access your Silex app from inside your models' classes, by requesting `$this->app`
 - Calling any method that previously returned an instance of `RedBean_OODBBean` now directly returns a proper model instance

+If you specified the `redbean.namespace` parameter, your models' class namespace will also be set up without having to declare a `REDBEAN_MODEL_PREFIX` constant.
+Otherwise, model classes will not have any prefix (not even the default `Model_`).